Pi-transformer: A prior-informed dual-attention model for multivariate time-series anomaly detection: Methodology

 which assigns larger weights to indices with stronger series–prior agreement.
 The Energy signal then follows Eq. \eqref{eq:energy}, so reconstruction error is emphasised at phase-consistent positions and suppressed where alignment collapses.
 Because $w$ is normalised within each window, emphasis is redistributed rather than scaled uniformly.

-For detection, we combine the two complementary streams (Energy $e_i$ and the raw mismatch $\Delta_i$) using a soft-OR rule.
-Both are robustly normalised with respect to the training split, yielding $\widetilde e_i$ and $\widetilde d_i$ as the normalised Energy and mismatch signals:
+For detection, we combine the two complementary streams (Energy $e_i$ and mismatch $\Delta_i$) by robustly normalising each signal on the training split and then taking their point-wise maximum, yielding $\widetilde e_i$ and $\widetilde d_i$ as the normalised Energy and mismatch signals:

 and then fused into a single score